jfecher/ante/README.md

 design was evolving quickly.
 In fact, the repository started as an interpreter for a gradually-typed scripting language by the name of Zy.
-Over the years, the compiler has had many features bolted on it wasn't defined for - including hindley-milner type inference, a REPL, and functional dependencies.
+Over the years, the compiler has had many features bolted on it wasn't designed for - including hindley-milner type inference, a REPL, and functional dependencies.
 This has resulted in not only many bugs but also the complexity has increased